dalelotts/angular-bootstrap-datetimepicker/README.md

 When used within a Bootstrap dropdown and jQuery, the selector specified in dropdownSelector will toggle the dropdown when a date/time is selected.

 **NOTE:** dropdownSelector **requires** jquery and bootstrap.js.
-If do not have these available do not specify this option, it will cause an exception.
+If do not have these available do not specify this option.
+If you do, an error will be logged and this option will be removed.

 ## Working with ng-model